PinocchioYS/occupancy_map_visualizer/README.md

 ROS1 Support
 ------------
-You can find the tag name "ros1" of this project.
+You can find the branch name "ros1" of this project.
 It provides the visualization examples on ROS1 distributions like Melodic or Noetic.